 7. Queens Of The Stone Age – Queens Of The Stone Age LP 2010 Rekords Rekords

-This is another one that caught me off guard because this pressing is a 2010 reissue of 1998 debut with a different cover.
-Original presses go for over a thousand dollars, and the represses are not cheap either.
+This is another one that caught me off guard because this pressing is a 2010 reissue of the 1998 debut with a different cover.
+Original presses cost over a thousand dollars, and the represses are not cheap either.

 8. Samhain – November-Coming-Fire LP 1986 Plan 9 – PL9-07

 Probably one of my favorite metal albums of all time – Carnivore’s “Retaliation” still stands up to this day, yet could have never come out in today’s politically correct “woke” climate.
-But, like virtually everything after the death of Peter Steele in 2010 – the value has gone up dramatically.
+But, like virtually everything after the death of Peter Steele in 2010 – the value has increased dramatically.

 A 2016 reissue of Sodom’s first LP from their wave black metal period, Obsessed By Cruelty, is surprisingly pricey and simultaneously loved and hated by metal fans.